-Mr. M.Alagar, Practicing Company Secretary of M/s.
+Mr. M.Alagar, Managing Partner of M/s.
 M. Alagar & Associates, Practicing Company Secretaries, Chennai, has issued a certificate as required under listing regulations, confirming that none of the directors on the board of the company have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/Ministry of Corporate Affairs or any such statutory authority.
-This certificate is annexed hereto
+This certificate is annexed hereto.

-- (h) Details of total fees paid to statutory auditors. - The company has paid ₹ 47 lakhs to the statutory auditors for all services received by the company, on a consolidated basis. - (i) Disclosure in Relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+(h) Details of total fees paid to statutory auditors.

+The company has paid ₹ 48 lakhs to the statutory auditors for all services received by the company, on a consolidated basis.

+(i) Disclosure in Relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

 The company has complied with provisions relating to the constitution of Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 During the year under review, there were no cases filed pursuant to the provisions of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

-10. Non-compliance of any requirement of corporate governance report of sub paras (2) to (10) of Para C to Schedule V of the Listing Regulations.
+- (j) Disclosure by company and its subsidiaries of 'Loans and advances in the nature of loans to firms/companies in which directors are interested by name and amount' Nil - 10.
+Non-compliance of any requirement of corporate governance report of sub paras (2) to (10) of Para C to Schedule V of the Listing Regulations.